Mariam5712/Predict_Global_Crises/README.md

 	**step 2:

+	Using getPatenaries.ipynb to obtain the countries of import and export of the Ivory Coast, we obtain civ2010export_and_final_value.csv and civ2010import_and_final_value.csv.
+We can also get the partners of the partners of a country forming a graph.

-	Donwload the zipped file export_333417696.tar.gz in the src folder
+	Donwload the zipped file crise_prediction.tar.gz in the src folder

 	pload it on tgcloud.io